 In the north-east, the Chobe and Linyanti Reserves are renowned for their predators and large concentrations of game.
 Tourism has been designed very deliberately as high quality, low volume, in order to create a sustainable luxury holiday industry while preserving the environment.
 The result; an exceptional safari experience.

 In the north of the country you’ll find its most luxurious new offering in the shape of the Zarafa Dhow Suites; located in the Selinda Reserve with their own private swimming pool, private chef, guide and game vehicle.

-An award-winning camp on the border of the Makgadikgadi Pans in the Kalahari, Jack’s Camp has been wowing visitors for decades with its wealth of fantastic activities and experienced guides.
 If one-off experiences are what you’re looking for on your African safari then Abu Camp is for you.
 Riding and walking with an elephant herd and sleeping out under the night sky on a ‘Star Bed’ are just some of the incredible activities you can take part in here.

 If witnessing the mightiest of Africa’s wildlife - the lion - is what you’re hoping to see on your tour of Africa, then Duba Plains is the luxurious setting for you to base yourself.
 Located in a remote region with a strong conservation ethos, it’s renowned for its excellent sightings of the creatures.
 Belmond Eagle Island Lodge offers guests a helicopter permanently on site for wilderness exploring by air and the unique location of being set deep within the lush waterways of the Okavango Delta.

 In the north-east of Botswana, the Chobe and Linyanti Reserves are renowned for their predators and large concentrations of game.
 Tourism has been designed very deliberately as high quality, low volume, in order to create a sustainable luxury holiday industry while preserving the environment.
 The result; an exceptional safari experience.